 Which form of detergent should I use?

-- Liquid: Liquids dissolve particularly quickly.
+Liquid: Liquids dissolve particularly quickly.
 They are great for pre-treating directly onto stains, especially useful for those most difficult to remove.
-Great for greasy stains - for example, oils, makeup etc. For best results with liquids use a dosing ball.
-Putting it on top of the load helps the ingredients to work right from the start.
+Great for greasy stains - for example, oils, makeup etc. To get the best results with liquids use a dosing device.
+Putting it on top of the load helps the ingredients get to work right from the start.
+In case you don’t have a dosing device, liquids should be dosed into the proper compartment of the dispenser drawer.

-- Powders: Can be dosed flexibly.
-Ariel Regular Washing Powder should be dosed directly into the washing machine dispenser drawer.
+Powders: Can be dosed flexibly.
+Ariel Original Washing Powder should be dosed directly into the washing machine dispenser drawer.

 Most people think Fabric Conditioners are just there to make clothes feel soft and smell nice... but they do far more than that!